EGR557-SPR21-Team4/EGR557-SPR21-Team4.github.io/develop-a-research-question.md

 How can we use foldable robotic techniques to design a compressible robot capable of navigating through tight spaces?

 **Refined Research Question:**
-How can folding techniques be used to design self-collapsible robots capable of scaling tight and inclined spaces?
+How can we mimic the motion of a razor clam to create a bio-inspired foldable robot that is capable of scaling tight and inclined spaces?

 ## Tractability